oracle/solaris-userland/components/bind/README.md

 	$ sudo ./ifconfig.sh up
 	```

-5. Set PATH so that GNU utilities are used, unset http\_proxy, and
+5. Set PATH so that GNU utilities are used and confirm required
-   confirm required packages are installed.
+   packages are installed.

 	```
 	$ PATH=/usr/gnu/bin:/usr/bin:/usr/sbin; export PATH
-	$ unset http_proxy
 	```

     Ensure required packages and GNU utilities are installed.
 Version